 - Distribution is handled via a single, central distribution center with the majority of product arriving pre-ticketed from the manufacturer to reduce turnaround time.

 - Primary competitors are large discount retailers such as Walmart, Target, and Kohl’s.

 - Business is seasonal, with highest sales in the 4th quarter for back to school and holiday shopping.

-- Rue21 does not own any real property, instead choosing to lease all real estate, including its main office and distribution center.
+- Rue21 does not own any real property or conveyancing fees, instead choosing to lease all real estate, including its main office and distribution center.

 - Dividends are not anticipated in the foreseeable future, as the company instead intends to focus on growth.

 - Typical new store investment is $170,000 and new stores generate $900,000 to $1.1m in revenue during their first 12 months of operation

 Rue21 has exhibited extremely predictable, high growth over the past four years.
 EPS has grown at 34% compounded annually, with sales growing at a compounded rate of 27%.
 The company has a current market capitalization of $693m based on a recent share price of $29.14.
 Third quarter earnings were reported in November.
 Overall 2012 earnings guidance was provided at $1.83 to $1.86, compared to $1.55 is 2011.
 Rue21 has zero long term debt, for a debt/equity ratio of 0.
 Rue21’s growth strategy can be summarized to three main ideas: